Skip to main content

 Vitamin C and Reduced Systolic Blood Pressure

-• Studied populations: adults, particularly those with type 2 diabetes
+• Studied populations: individuals with type 2 diabetes, adults, young healthy participants, heat-exposed workers

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Additionally, available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Doses and forms were not consistently reported, limiting specificity.
+Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
+Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Doses varied widely or were not specified in most studies, so no clear effective dose range can be determined; one trial used 130 mg/day.
+Most studies lacked form data, so no form-specific conclusions can be drawn.

 Back to top